 That is the effect the Margazhi month has on the human system – it pulls you from the base.

 This is a time when men will do what generally women are supposed to do, and vice versa.
 In Tamil Nadu, men will go on Nagarasankeertan; they will sing and practice devotion.
 The feminine always pays maximum significance to an object’s color and outer form.
 In this month, women practice geometry – not on paper, but in front of their homes, drawing Geometrical figures or kolams.

 Because of a general pull downward, If you plant a seed, the growth will be slowest at this time, and it will not sprout very well.
 This is also a good time particularly for those suffering from psychological imbalances because the sun’s energy is pulling downward, and they can stabilize themselves.

 Now I understood, there is always a reason why our ancestors had this as a tradition.
-Again this year my mom and my cousin sisters had sent me the kolams what they had put.
+Again this year my mom and my cousin sisters had sent me the kolams that they had put.
 I shared their designs here.

-Lets hope our future generations also follow tradition. 🙂
+Let us hope our future generations also follow tradition. 🙂